 Yes, there is a tourist police in Nepal.
 There are several tourist police stations in the Kathmandu Valley.
 But also in Lukla, the airstrip in the Everest Region, in a few villages in the Annapurna region, in Lumbini near the Indian border.

 The emergency number is: 1144

-Go for all locations and more information about the tourist police to cid.nepalpolice.gov.np.
+For all locations and more information about the tourist police, please visit cid.nepalpolice.gov.np.